apollographql/apollo-client/react-docs/source/migration.md

 <h2 id="fetchMore">fetchMore</h2>

 The structure of `fetchMoreResult` has been changed.
 Previously `fetchMoreResult` used to contain `data` and `loading` fields, now `fetchMoreResult` is what `fetchMoreResult.data` used to be.
-This means your `updateQueries` function has to change as follows:
+This means your `updateQueries` function has to change as follows for `fetchMore`:

 ```js
 updateQuery: (prev, { fetchMoreResult }) => {